nonescz/turris-user-docs/docs/hw/mox/hw.md

 ### Multiple switches

-[MOX C](modules/c.md) and [MOX D](modules/d.md) are simple examples of how network can end and are probably quite obvious how do they work.
-Where things get a little more complicated is [MOX E](modules/e.md).
+[MOX C](modules/c.md) and [MOX D](modules/d.md) are simple examples of which network configurations can be created and it is probably quite obvious how do they work.
+Things get a little bit more complicated with [MOX E](modules/e.md).

-In that case 2,5 Gbit link goes from CPU to the first switch which exposes 8 Gigabit ports for generic use, but internally has 10 ports.
+In that case, 2,5 Gbit link goes from CPU to the first switch which exposes 8 Gigabit ports for generic use, but internally has 10 ports.
 One of the two non-exposed ports is connected to your CPU and the other one is connected to MOXTET for future use by other modules.
 Both of them are 2,5 Gbit.

 That other module on MOXTET can easily be another MOX E that would do the same thing.
-On both MOX Es you have 8 GBit ports, but the switches are connected to each other via 2,5 GBit links and only one of them is connected directly to CPU via 2,5 GBit link.
+On both MOX Es you have 8x 1GBit ports, but the switches are connected to each other via 2,5 GBit links and only one of them is connected directly to CPU via 2,5 GBit link.
 That is something to consider when designing your network.
 Devices that exchange a lot of data quite often between each other should be